LandRegistry/local-land-charges/migration/delivering-migration.md

           <p>The tool is sometimes easier to use for LAs than the in-house incumbent systems.</p>
           <p>The use of the tool together with the Data Transformation Team can free up time for Local Authority officers to focus on the more complex charge decisions where, perhaps, local knowledge is key.</p>
           <p>Progress is fed back regularly via the Delivery Manager and Data Manager.</p>
+          <a href='/local-land-charges/files/Migration/Delivering%20migration/A%20narrated%20guide%20for%20using%20our%20migration%20helper.mp4' onclick="linkClicked()">A narrated guide for using our migration helper</a> (MP4, 4 minutes 27 seconds, 12.5MB)
         </div>
       </li>
       <li class='step-by-step-item'>